Leader-board/OA-and-Interviews/Online Assessments.md

 test (such as a front-end variant).
 Those kinds of tests are out of scope for this guide.

-### Non-coding tests
+## Non-coding tests

 This section covers some common non-coding tests that you may be asked to take.

-*Mathematics (Goldman Sachs only)*
+### Mathematics (Goldman Sachs only)

 Goldman Sachs is unique in that during the application process (for Engineering), you are given a choice on whether to take the purely coding examination (of 120 minutes) or the combined CS + Maths exam (of 180 minutes).
-As of writing, the latter is required only if you’re applying for the strats sub-division and is optional otherwise.
+As of writing, the latter is required only if you’re applying for the strats (quantitative strategists) subdivision and is optional otherwise.
 The CS portion is just like a standard HackerRank examination (one LeetCode easy + one LeetCode medium), the below describes the 60-minute mathematics portion of the test.
 Note that the 180 minutes in the test